zstenger93/so_long/README.md

 > _This project is a very small 2D game._

-	Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements.
+	Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements and you will hit your head into the table if you haven't used structs before.

 > _You will try to survive our greatest enemy, the NORM._